kozistr/triton-grpc-proxy-rs/README.md

 ### 2. Run docker-compose

-* I'll run both triton inference server and proxy server.
+* I'll run both Triton inference server and the proxy server.
-* You need to edit absolute path of the volumn (where pointed to the `./model_repository`) in `docker-compose.yml`.
+* You need to edit the absolute path of the volume (where pointed to the `./model_repository`) in `docker-compose.yml`.

 ```shell
 make run-docker-compose
 ```

-### build & run a proxy server only
+### Build & run a proxy server only

-* You can also build and run a triton proxy server with below command.
+* You can also build and run a triton proxy server with the below command.

 ```shell
 export RUSTFLAGS="-C target-feature=native"